-The ALT makes possible the video tracking of co-habiting and socializing animals, along with simultaneous EEG monitoring with SCTs.
-The wealth of information available in video may now be associated with individual animals through their identifying SCT channel numbers.
+An ALT makes it possible to watch and identify co-habiting and socializing animals, while the implanted SCTs provide simultaneous EEG recording from the watched animals.
 Fully-automated analysis of animal activity and social interaction may now be performed along with fully-automated event detection in EEG, such as automated association of spike-waves with decision making or seizure spikes with convulsions.

-Initial Studies: Initial work showing feasability of the animal location tracker using a pick-up coil and our radio-frequency spectrometer.
+Feasibility Studies: Initial work showing feasibility of the animal location tracker using a pick-up coil and our radio-frequency spectrometer.

 Parts and Prices: A list of devices and their prices in various quantities.